 However, we can also pinpoint a number of invisible hazards from products we buy that aren’t as immediately apparent as a broken leg on a coffee table or a tear in a shirt.
 Scientists have realized that chemicals found in a wide variety of the goods we use every day may be more toxic than previously thought.
 In part because of the array of chemicals used to manufacture things we use in our daily lives, the National Poison Data System estimates 4 million cases of poisoning in the United States each year [source: American Association of Poison Control Centers].

+- Chemicals in Carpets.
 Indoor carpeting has recently come under greater scrutiny because of the volatile organic compounds (VOCs) associated with new carpet installation.
-The glue and dyes used with carpeting are known to emit VOCs, which can be harmful to your health in high concentrations.
-However, the initial VOC emissions will often subside after the first few days following.
+The glue and dyes used with carpeting are Laser Printers Chemicals.

 Note: This article is informational only.
 When making purchasing decisions, conduct your own research.

 For more information or support call us we are here to help you.